NervanaSystems/he-transformer/examples/MobileNetV2/README.md

   --batch_size=30
   ```

-7. To double the throughput using complex packing, run:
+7. To double the throughput using complex packing, run the below command.  ***Warning***: this will take ~120GB memory.
 ```bash
 OMP_NUM_THREADS=56 \
 STOP_CONST_FOLD=1 \